 Please use the appropriate field in the registration process to let us know your preferences in regards to housing, if any, and also specify if you insist on or prefer being housed with others of the same gender.
 All housing options are priced the same except for the Basic Tent Platform.

-Southern Dharma is now offering 50% scholarship awards for BIPOC and Young Adults in addition to those with financial need.
+Southern Dharma is offers 50% scholarship awards for BIPOC and Young Adults, in addition to those with financial need.
 Indicate your interest in a Southern Dharma in-house scholarship during the registration process.

 This program is also eligible for Hemera Contemplative Fellowships.
 Please note that you must apply for the Fellowship prior to registering for any program.
 Applications are reviewed on a rolling basis.